RyanLua/FluentAutoClicker/README.md

 ### Safe & Secure

 Fluent Auto Clicker is open-source, giving users full transparency about what's running on their computer.
-You can even compile it yourself.
 Other auto clickers are often closed-source, meaning users can't even see the code they're running.

 ## Screenshots